-One of the biggest fears that people have is tiny house plumbing.
+One of the biggest fears that people have, when building their tiny home, is properly installing the plumbing.
 Whether they are afraid that they are going to flood their house or just have a small leak, most people will pay an exorbitant amount of money to have a plumber come out and take care of it.
 But you would be surprised how easy and safe plumbing can be.
 Here is what you need to know to take away your fears of tiny house plumbing.

 Tiny House Plumbing Isn’t Complex

 When you are plumbing your tiny home, there are different material options such as Pex, copper and CPVC.
 We recommend sticking with CVPC as we have found it to be the easiest to work with.
 When you are figuring out where you want your fixtures in your tiny house, simply mark it on the inside of your wall sheathing and start cutting.
 All the pieces can be dry fitted together so that you can plumb your entire house before committing to anything.
 Only after you are done will you need to cement everything.
 The good news is the cement for CVPC is colored, which makes it very easy to see if you have forgotten any joints after our dry fitting.
 CPVC cuts like a knife through butter with a pipe cutter and glues together with a two step cementing process.
 Water comes in, splits into the hot water heater and your cold water line, and then runs to all of the fixtures.

 Tiny House Plumbing is Easy to Test and Fix